Thursday, July 11, 2024

 Modular Concrete Double Track Bridge with Catenary Option N Scale 1/160

-A new set of N Scale modular bridge components is available at Shapeways
+A new set of N Scale modular bridge component files are available at CGTrader.

 The bridge is based on the Gunpowder and Bush River Amtrak catenary Bridges in Maryland.
 There are several modular parts to choose from to make the bridge the size you want.